WillGeis/minecraftServerPublicFiles/README.md

 ![image](https://github.com/user-attachments/assets/c0918471-0708-4d02-8b9f-05e549ecc783)

-Enter "%AppData%" and "OK"
+Enter `"%AppData%"` and "OK"

 ![image](https://github.com/user-attachments/assets/1fea3ac7-ba2b-40d3-a87a-81213b59ad51)

-Open .minecraft:
+Open `.minecraft`:

 ![image](https://github.com/user-attachments/assets/ace26fa9-7eba-4f00-8003-8720e3cc8ba6)

 ### 2Δ) google drive method

 If you are a lazy asshat, do not want to learn how to use a wonderful tool (again because you are a P.O.S.), and you just want to say "fuck you" to my hard work making a launcher, here is the google drive link for all the jars.
 I hope you feel bad about yourself: [Clicking this link means that you do not support Will's hard work](https://drive.google.com/drive/folders/1ioKVlznl7OvcqtVKKr4FN9gSg0iJfsCY?usp=sharing)

+Download either the contents of the folder `MODS2.0` or download the zip and extract all files into, you guessed it the `~/.minecraft/mods/` folder

 **NOTE ON STEP 2:** if you do not want to individually download all the files from this repository by hand, you can proceed to step 4 and learn how to clone this repository